Accessing Your CES

 - Stay enrolled full time (CES supports one major & one minor)

-- Live on campus during the first and second years
+- Live on campus, or commute from home, during the first and second years

 - Submit progress reports to your Higher Education Support Specialist if required